🤖 BCH709 AI Assistant: Ask questions about this class using NotebookLM

 Run (–dryrun option will only split fasta file into chunks)

-It usually finish within up to 20min depends on HPC status and CPU speed.
+It usually finishes within up to 20 min depending on HPC status and CPU speed.

 Citation